MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/Add-AzureEnvironment.md

 ```

 ### -ActiveDirectoryServiceEndpointResourceId
-Specifies the resource ID of a management API whose access is managed by Azure Active Directory.
+Specifies the resource ID of a management API whose access is managed by Microsoft Entra ID.

 ```yaml
 Type: String